History of early British contacts with China to 1700

 John Newbery made three unsuccessful attempts to reach China (1579, 1581 and 1583) and died on the final journey.
 The main reason for his failure was that the Portuguese sought to monopolize the trade and blocked access to their competitors.
 It is interesting to speculate that would have happened if the letter had reached the Imperial throne.
 The Ming Emperor Wanli may well have been much more receptive to the entreaty than Qing Emperor Qianlong in 1793.

-In 1588 a more detailed and comprehensive translation of a report on China was published: Mendoza’s ‘Historie of China ’.
-This rekindled Queen Elizabeth's attempts at establishing contact, a second mission in 1596 funded by Sir Robert Dudley and led by Captain Benjamin Wood was sent out but this only reached as far as the West Indies before being lost without trace.
-By this time the interest in all things Chinese had become a fad in Britain.
-Shakespeare's play the A Midsummer Night’s Dream was routinely set on stage in a Chinese style garden as the epitome of beauty and good taste in the late 17th and 18th centuries.
-John Milton in Paradise Lost (1667) writes of “City of old or modern fame, the seat of mightiest empire, from the destined walls of Cambalu [Khanbaliq now Beijing], seat of Cathaian Can [Khan]
+In 1588 a more detailed and comprehensive translation of a description of China was published: Mendoza’s ‘Historie of China ➚’.
+This rekindled Queen Elizabeth's attempts at establishing contact, a second mission in 1596 funded by Sir Robert Dudley ➚ and led by Captain Benjamin Wood was sent out but this only reached as far as the West Indies before being lost without trace.
+Later on the interest in all things Chinese had become a fad in Britain.
+Shakespeare's play the A Midsummer Night’s Dream ➚ was routinely set on stage in a Chinese style garden as the epitome of beauty and good taste in the late 17th and 18th centuries.
+John Milton in Paradise Lost ➚ (1667) writes of “City of old or modern fame, the seat of mightiest empire, from the destined walls of Cambalu [Khanbaliq now Beijing], seat of Cathaian Can [Khan]”

 First UK-China conflict

 Ambitious British merchants continued to see China as a potentially vast market for goods that was just waiting to be exploited.
 The publication of the first map of China in 1625 added to the interest.
 Of particular note is the adventurer Captain John Weddell (1583-1642) who was probably the first British citizen to step foot on Chinese soil.
 He left on 14th April 1636 with a letter from King Charles I once again seeking to open up trade.
-He was accompanied by Peter Mundy , and it is Peter’s dairies that give fascinating insights of his impressions of China.
+He was accompanied by Peter Mundy ➚, and it is Peter’s diaries that give a fascinating description of his impressions of China.
 John Weddell arrived in Macau on 27th June 1637 with a flotilla of four heavily armed ships and saw that all trade was controlled by his Portuguese rivals.
-Much in the spirit of Sir Francis Drake he saw that his main chance was to force the Chinese into trading with him.
+Much in the spirit of Sir Francis Drake ➚ he saw that his main chance was to force the Chinese into trading with him.
 Initial attempts at contact were blocked and so Weddell on 1st August took aggressive action by sailing up the Pearl river without permission.
 His way was blocked by forty Chinese junks.
 On 12th August he moved further up the estuary towards Guangzhou.
 He was opposed and the first British-Chinese armed conflict took place.
-His superior cannons destroyed a fort defending Guangzhou.
+His cannons managed to destroy a fort that defended Guangzhou.
 This encounter left no fatalities but the next day there were Chinese casualties in a skirmish near the captured fort.
 Having proved his effectiveness as a belligerent, Weddell sent emissaries to Guangzhou to negotiate the opening up of trade.
-Not all that surprisingly, his plan failed; the Chinese quite understandably arrested the emissaries on charges of piracy.
+His plan failed; the Chinese quite understandably arrested his emissaries on charges of piracy.
 Weddell had to ignominiously implore the Portuguese to intervene to secure their release.

 Early China experts